morsecodist/livable-portland-website/content/ideas/mixed-use-zoning.md

 ---
 title: Mixed Use Zoning
 description: "Mixed use zoning makes for walkable neighborhoods, favors local businesses over large chains, fosters a sense of community, and can even help provide more revenue for the city.
 Most zoning in North America separates residential from commercial uses.
-This virtually guaruntees that most places you go  will be far away because it keeps businesses away from homes.
-This means that you can't really walk anywhere because anywhere you might want to walk to is too far away which puts more people on the road in cars for longer which increases traffic and increases the need for parking."
+This virtually guaruntees that most places you go  will be far away because it keeps businesses away from homes."
 image: mixed-use.jpg
 rank: 1
 ---